woodystock/learner-materials-testing-react-components/activities/activity-1.md

 Let's see if they've left us any tests.

-- Run `npm test` and look at the output **
+- Run `npm test` and look at the output

 ![Sample Test Output](../public/sample-test-output.jpg)

 Phew.
 These aliens might be about to destroy the Earth, but at least they've written tests for all their React components, so they're not _totally_ horrible!

-Look at `App.test.js`, `W12MForm.test.js` and `W12MHeader.test.js`.
-It looks like the aliens have used some techniques you're familiar with, such as `getByText` and `expect(x).toBeInTheDocument()`.
+- Look through the following files: `App.test.js`, `W12MForm.test.js` and `W12MHeader.test.js`

+Inspecting the files we can see the aliens have used some techniques you're familiar with, such as `getByText` and `expect(x).toBeInTheDocument()`.

 But they've also used another way of inspecting the virtual DOM! `W12MForm.test.js` gets the `firstChild` of the `container` element that we get back from our test renderer.
 It seems you can use normal DOM manipulation methods even in your tests - very cool!

-_Make sure you understand all of the supplied tests and that all three are passing on your machine before you move on._
+ - Make sure you understand all of the supplied tests and that all three are passing on your machine before you move on.

 When you're ready, move on to [Activity 2](./activity-2.md)!